 Each walk is tracked using global-positioning-satellite (GPS) technology, via a smartphone app, while the walks are traversed.
 Routes can be downloaded and followed using a smartphone.
-Some walks are also described, with photographs and statistics in my walking blog, Rambling On.
+Some walks are also described, with photographs and statistics in my walks blog.

 View in a separate window, by selecting [ ] window-icon, top right-hand side.

 Note: each route is linked to a car parking location, with GMaps directions available by clicking on location markers.

 - Car parking and walk start points may vary from GMaps.
 Check before you set out.

 - Route navigation requires GPS location service.